 Becky Stojanovic takes on the administrative role at the Chalmers Institute in Autumn 2021.
 Becky lives in St. Andrews and has been blessed to be a part of Chalmers Institute’s Learning Community for many years.
 She has a MA in International Development from the University of and she brings experience from her previous work with in the UK and overseas.

 Becky and her husband Tim serve as elders at Cornerstone Church in St. Andrews.
 They have three children aged 9, 6 and 3.

 Dave Redfern has spent the past 4 years working for the Chalmers Institute in St Andrews.
 Previous to that he spent 3 years studying for a MA in Theological Studies at Regent College in Vancouver, Canada.
 Dave and his wife Michelle were involved in student discipleship ministry with the Navigators in Edinburgh between 2007 to 2012.
 Dave also spent 3 years working as a youth and children’s worker at St Stephen’s Comely Bank Church.

 Dave is now in his first year of a PhD in theology with the University of Aberdeen.
 He is studying the 17th century Puritan John Owen.

-Dave & Michelle have 3 children; Lucy, aged 4, James aged 2 and one more on the way due in February!
+Dave & Michelle have 3 children; Lucy, James, and Elizabeth.

 Drop Us a Line